 The style of management used at the college is participatory.
 Inherent in this style is the fact that decisions are based on input from all interested or affected groups within the institution.
-As a part of this process, councils and committees provide the input necessary for decisions to be made.
-These groups provide information and feedback to the president to assist in the direction of the institution.
-These groups may also be asked to decide on matters referred to them by the President, the Executive Team, or their respective For a full listing of membership. committees and their actions, agendas, minutes, and rosters, please visit the Committee SharePoint site.
+As a part of this councils process. and committees provide the input necessary for decisions to be made.
+These groups provide information and feedback to the Provost and Vice President of Academic Affairs and the Vice President of Operations to assist in the direction of the institution.
+These groups may also be asked to decide on matters referred to them by the Provost and Vice President of Academic Affairs, the Executive Team, or their respective membership.

+For a full listing of committees and their actions, agendas, minutes, and rosters, please visit the Committee SharePoint site.